yaboroda/queue_killer/readme.md

 ### Queue killer
-Kills all temp queues on specific rabbitmq virtual host.
+Kills all temp queues with 0 consumers on specific rabbitmq virtual host.

 #### Requirements
  - python 2.7